OloruntobiOlurombi/single-app/README.md

 ### Creating an Argo CD application with the argocd CLI

-- It is important to note that we can also recreate the above steps using the argocd CLI using the command below:
+- It is significant to note that the following command can also be used to repeat the previous steps using the Argocd CLI:

 ```
 argocd app create {APP NAME} \